armoar334/SCP-Wiki-dl/README.md

 <br />
 <br /># Dependencies: BASH, W3M (thats it)
 <br />
-<br />Bash scripts to dl and format scp wiki pages (doesn't fully format i.e if theres an image itll have IMAGE.png/jpg whatever where the image was, this is because im lazy and bash is irritating)
+<br />Bash scripts to dl and format scp wiki pages (doesn't fully format i.e if theres an image itll have IMAGE.png/jpg whatever where the image was, this is because im lazy and trying to do pure bash is irritating)
 <br />SCPWIKIDOWNLOADRNAGE.sh [FIRST] [LAST]
 <br />SCPWIKIDOWNLOADONE [NUMBER]
 <br />SCPWIKIDOWNLOADALL [No arguments]